TomatenKuchenDEV/docs/docs/level.md

 ---
 title: Level & Leaderboard
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 Explains the leaderboard and the level system of the bot.
 image: /img/leaderboard.png
 ---